ADVERTISEMENT

 Omoruyi was basically played even versus the centers on Seton Hall, MSU

 Cliff is an incredible physical and athletic speciman.
 However, that did not translate to becoming dominant basketball skills as the post above shows.
 He looked disjointed on the basketball floor many times.
 He will be solid with Alabama because he does not need to be the focus of attention.
 He has a strong surrounding cast that will prop him up.
-Much like Cliff 2 years ago, but not last year because we needed him to be the focus given the surrounding cast was weak.
+Alabama is much like what Cliff had here 2 years ago, but not last year.
+Last year we needed him to be the focus but the surrounding cast was weak.
 He could not live up to that level of expectation.

 Last edited: